What if we focussed on what people are naturally good at?

 - 5 You might also like to read these posts…

-- 6 Do you know how emotionally engaged your employees are?
+- 6 How emotionally engaged are your employees?

-- 7 Do you know how emotionally engaged your employees are?
+- 7 How emotionally engaged are your employees?

 - 8 How to make strengths-based learning come alive in your school